Students should have previous knowledge of criminal law. Therefore, they may attend this course if they have already passed the Criminal Law exam.

 - AMBOS K., Treaties on International Criminal Law, Foundations and General Part, vol. 1, Oxford University Press, Oxford, 2013

 Students not-attending classes and ERASMUS students are kindly requested to contact the Professors at the beginning of the course, in order to agree on the exam’s program and the books and material to study.

 The material provided by the professors throughout the entire course and available on the University e-learning platform represent the primary studying resource for students attending classes.

 The regular consultation of the sources and case-law is warmly recommended.
 Therefore, students are invited to consult the following websites:

 - Rome Statute of International Criminal Court: https://www.icc-cpi.int/resource-library/Documents/RS-Eng.pdf

 - International Criminal Tribunal for the former Yugoslavia: www.icty.org

 - Oxford Reports on International Criminal Law: www.oxfordlawreports.com

-The final exam consists of a written text with open questions (50% of the final note), followed by a short oral examination (50% of the final note).
+The final exam consists of a written text with open questions (60% of the final note), followed by an oral exam (40% of the final note).
 The admission to the oral part of exam will be subjected to a pass grade result from the written text.
 Both parts will be held in English.

 The are no mid-term exams.